artsy/halbone/README.md

 ## Options

-You may optionall pass an options object as the third arugment...
+You may optionally pass an options object as the third arugment...

 ````javascript
 api.get(Post, 'posts[0]',{